Clepa/Tools/LocalEnvironment/Docs/local_config.md

 </table>
 <!-- markdownlint-enable MD033 -->

-:information_source: Is important to verify the structure to do not have problems with extra folder when unzipping. :information_source:
+:information_source: It is important to verify the structure to do not have problems with extra folder when unzipping. :information_source:

 <!-- markdownlint-disable MD033 --><div style="page-break-after: always;"></div><!-- markdownlint-enable MD033 -->